Jviguy/jaoc/README.md

 ## Installation

-You can install `jaoc` directly from this repository (once you've pushed it to GitHub):
+You can install `jaoc` directly from this repository:

 ```bash
 # Recommended: Install from your git repo